dgcamacho/so2021/exercises/sheet11.md

 Just identity the missing functions, maybe implement it with a placeholder function or an error message so that at least the code compiles.

-- Please, only implement on of the class templates.
+- Please, only implement one of the class templates.

 #### Resources
 - [Polynomial greatest common devisor](https://en.wikipedia.org/wiki/Polynomial_greatest_common_divisor),